Red Ribbon Week Top 10 Celebration Ideas

 As this event has grown, the message has remained the same.
 Illegal drug use effects everyone.
 Individuals, no matter their age, do not suffer alone.
 Families, coworkers and friends all have to witness the effects of a drug user's habits.
 As an educator or community leader, you can do your part by sending early messages to the students in our schools.
 Here are some effective and fun ways to help celebrate Red Ribbon Week:

-1. Wear Red Day - In addition to passing out red ribbons with drug free messages on them, have everyone in your school wear red clothing to school.
+Wear Red Day - In addition to passing out red ribbons with drug free messages on them, have everyone in your school wear red clothing to school.
 Hold a kick-off event in your gymnasium or auditorium.
-The sea of red shirtswill be quite impressive.
+The sea of red shirts will be quite impressive.
 Take plenty of photos and display throughout the school and also submit to your local newspaper or media company.

 Hang Banners & Posters - Red Ribbon Week message banners will surely be seen in the hallways and cafeteria of your school, but hanging them outside of your school will get the attention of every passersby.
 Banners not only are effective, but they last a long time, so you can bring them out every year for your celebration.
 Place them on fences, in the gym, hallway and entry way.
 Students and teachers can design and create effective posters to hang that will convey what is truly in their hearts.

 Keep It Festive! - This event is a celebration of life!
 People are happier without drugs.
 Decorate your facility with red balloons and ribbon streamers.
 Line cafeteria tables with red table cloths to keep the message going during lunch breaks.

 Hold an Athletic Event - Red Ribbon Week is all about good health and what is healthier than races or a special field day event?
 Have a potato sack race, tug a war contest or limbo race.

 Smile and Say Cheese - Have students bring in baby pictures and have a guess the baby contest.
 Hand out picture frames that say "Born To Be Drug Free" printed on them as prizes for everyone.
 The kids can look into the mirror of their past and see a bright future!

 Finish The Week With A Treat - A Trick or Treat, that is.
 Halloween caps off National Red Ribbon Week, so tie your "say boo to drugs" message to a fun costume parade.
 Invite parents to come and encourage teachers and school staff to participate as well.
 What better way to show your community's committment to celebrating life, drug free.